-Port Direction Width Description cfg_tph_requester_enable Output 2 Bit 0 of this output reflect the setting of the TPH Requester Enable bit [8] of the TPH Requester Control Register in the TPH Requester Capability Structure of physical function 0.
-Bit 1 corresponds to physical function 1. cfg_tph_st_mode Output 6 Bits [2:0] of this output reflect the setting of the ST Mode Select bits in the TPH Requester Control Register of physical function 0.
-Bits [5:3] reflect the setting of the same register field of PF 1. cfg_vf_tph_requester_enable Output 6 Each of the six bits of this output reflects the setting of the TPH Requester Enable bit 8 of the TPH Requester Control Register in the TPH Requester Capability Structure of the corresponding virtual function. cfg_vf_tph_st_mode Output 18 Bits [2:0] of this output reflect the setting of the ST Mode Select bits in the TPH Requester Control Register of virtual function 0.
+Port Direction Width Description cfg_tph_requester_enable Output 4 Bit 0 of this output reflect the setting of the TPH Requester Enable bit [8] of the TPH Requester Control register in the TPH Requester Capability Structure of physical function 0.
+Bit 1 corresponds to physical function 1.
+Other [3:2] are reserved. cfg_tph_st_mode Output 12 Bits [2:0] of this output reflect the setting of the ST Mode Select bits in the TPH Requester Control register of physical function 0.
+Bits [5:3] reflect the setting of the same register field of PF 1.
+Bits [11:6] are reserved. cfg_vf_tph_requester_enable Output 8 Each of the six bits of this output reflects the setting of the TPH Requester Enable bit 8 of the TPH Requester Control register in the TPH Requester Capability Structure of the corresponding virtual function.
+Bits [7:6] are reserved. cfg_vf_tph_st_mode Output 24 Bits [2:0] of this output reflect the setting of the ST Mode Select bits in the TPH Requester Control register of virtual function 0.
 Bits [5:3] reflect the setting of the same register field of VF 1, and so on.
+Bits [23:18] are reserved.